lqhuang/blog/projects/2024-12-11-requests-scala-native-support-bounty/README.md

 > [!NOTE]
 >
 > I may be a weird Scala programmer, since I've never used Java before.
-I'm a Python programmer who came from AI algorithm researcher and Scientific Computing engineer.
+I'm a Python programmer who came from AI algorithm researcher and scientific computing infrastructure engineer.
 >
 > Not knowing any Java makes me feel like a kid lost in the dark 🤣